onin-engineering/legal-agreements/terms-of-service.md

 **We are not responsible for events outside our control**.
 If our provision of the Services or support for the App or the Services is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
 Provided we do this we will not be liable for delays caused by the event but if there is a risk of substantial delay you may contact us to end your contract with us and receive a refund for any Services you have paid for but not received.

 ## We may end your rights to use the app and the services if you break these terms
-We may end your rights to use the App and Services at any time by contacting you if you have broken these terms in a serious way.
+We may end your rights to use the App and Services at any time by contacting you if you have broken these terms in a serious way or if you don't make the payments needed to use any paid-for version of OurCal.
 If what you have done can be put right we will give you a reasonable opportunity to do so.

 If we end your rights to use the App and Services, you must stop all activities authorised by these terms, including your use of the App and any Services, and delete the App.